-An active composer, Maglione’s choral works are growing in popularity and are published on James Jordan’s “Evoking Sound” choral series through GIA Publications as well as “The Amanda Quist Signature Choral Series” on Gentry Publications.
-His music has appeared at state-, regional-, and national-level conventions, on TV, in video games, and has been recorded on Albany Records, Centaur Records, GIA Choral Works, and Gothic Records.
-In 2016, he was awarded the William Jewell College Spencer Family Sabbatical, a year-long fully funded sabbatical to compose a large-scale cantata, “The Wedding of Solomon,” which premiered at the 2018 American Guild of Organists National Convention.
-The Miami University Men’s Glee Club premiered Maglione’s “On Life” the at the 2019 National ACDA Conference.
-In early 2020, Verdigris Ensemble premiered his extended dramatic work “Dust Bowl” as part of the AT&T Performing Arts Center’s Elevator Project in Dallas, Texas.
-“Dust Bowl” was recently revised and performed again at the Wyly Theatre in Dallas through a grant from the National Endowment of the Arts and several other organizations.
-Maglione is currently serving as Composer-In-Residence with Te Deum, a professional choir based in Kansas City and looks forward to additional premieres in 2025.
+As a composer, Maglione’s works are increasingly recognized for their emotional clarity, craftsmanship, and accessibility.
+His choral music is published through James Jordan’s Evoking Sound Choral Series with GIA Publications, the Amanda Quist Signature Choral Series with Gentry Publications, and the Jeremy Jones Choral Series on Walton Music Publications.
+His compositions have been performed at state, regional, and national conventions, and have appeared on television, in video games, and in commercial recordings on Albany, Centaur, GIA Choral Works, and Gothic Records.
+In 2016, he received the William Jewell College Spencer Family Sabbatical to compose The Wedding of Solomon, a large-scale cantata premiered at the 2018 American Guild of Organists National Convention.
+Other significant works include On Life, premiered by the Miami University Men’s Glee Club at the 2019 National ACDA Conference, and Dust Bowl, an extended dramatic work commissioned and premiered by Verdigris Ensemble in 2020 as part of the AT&T Performing Arts Center’s Elevator Project.
+Dust Bowl was later revised and restaged at the Wyly Theatre in Dallas with support from the National Endowment for the Arts and multiple arts organizations.
+From 2023 to 2025, Maglione served as Composer-in-Residence for Te Deum, a professional choir based in Kansas City.

 For Anthony's works published on James Jordan's "Evoking Sound" choral series, please click below.